eigerco/uniffi-zcash-lib/CONTRIBUTING.md

 ## <a href="repo-cli"></a> Using the repo CLI

-This CLI allows to easy build and publish the bindings and packages.
+This CLI allows to easy setup, build and publish the bindings and packages.
 We encourage to read the in crate [documentation](./lib/uniffi-zcash-cli/README.md).

 ## <a href="local-environment-setup"></a> Local environment setup